Platane/Procedural-Flower/README.md

 Flowers are drawn with HTML5 native canvas drawing API.
 These are easy to set up.
 Specify a HTML container and the script will do the rest!
 These are also hightly customisable.

-The library allow you to set up three kind of flower:
+The library allows you to set up three kind of flower:

 ### Flw.LimitedFlower

-A basic flower, it grow by itself and stop when it reach it final form.
+A basic flower, it grows by itself and stop when it reaches its final form.

 [LimitedFlower example](http://platane.github.com/Procedural-Flower/examples/LimitedFlower.html)